PerryE25/Heardle/README.md

 • After adding the framework, clean and build the project before running.

-• Run the application using an iPhone simulator.
+• Run the application using an iPhone 17 Pro Max simulator.

+• For multiplayer, switch simulator iPhone and run the application using an iPhone 16 Pro Max simulator.

+## Test Accounts
+• Username: perryehimuh@gmail.com
+• Password: password

+• Username: test@gmail.com   (has my Spotify connected to it)
+• Password: password

 ---